 The Civil Service is one of the biggest employers on the Isle of Man.
-There are around 2,238 full time equivalent posts at present.
 Work varies widely from paying pensions or collecting income tax to helping to develop arts or education policies, or dealing with the environment.
 The Civil Service employs many specialists including economists, lawyers and scientists in laboratories, prisons, airfields, museums and workshops as well as in offices.

 The Civil Service has flexible attitudes to working hours and family friendly policies.

 Promotion is on merit and open to applicants from outside the Civil Service.

 These days the Civil Service is subject to review with departments being reorganised.
 Civil servants need to be flexible and able to cope with change.